Juzva8/HomeWork-03/README.md

 I created this page to help people generate random password to keep them safe.
 ## Installation

 To run this application you need a browser.
 Any browser will work for you but as a web developer, I recommend you to use google chrome.

 ## Usage

 This password generator will let you chose how you would like your password to look.
-You can add special characters lower and upper case characters and special symbols. it will generate a unique password for your safety
+You can add special characters lower and upper case characters and special symbols. it will generate a unique password for your safety.

 ## Credits

-I did this project by myself using a little bit of google.com and some help from my tutor Robby.
+As I stated in my description, the HTML and CSS were provided by the UCLA Extension Full-Stack Web-Development Coding Bootcamp

 ## License